Postmaster General Louis DeJoy resigns after 5 years in the position

-The head of the beleaguered U.S. Postal Service, Louis DeJoy, resigned Monday after nearly five years in the position and following protests last weekend by postal workers concerned about the direction of the agency.
+The head of the beleaguered U.S. Postal Service, Louis DeJoy, resigned Monday after nearly five years in the position and following recent protests by postal workers concerned about the direction of the agency.

 DeJoy had said last month he planned to step down but hadn’t set a date.